-Improvements to I-440 between just south of Walnut Street in Cary and north of Wade Avenue in Raleigh are needed to improve traffic flow, access and efficiency along the roadway (referred to locally as the Raleigh Beltline).
+Construction is underway on Interstate 440 between just south of Walnut Street in Cary and north of Wade Avenue in Raleigh to improve traffic flow, access, and efficiency along the roadway (referred to locally as the Raleigh Beltline).

-This segment has four lanes and forms a bottleneck between the six through lanes at both ends, causing congestion, which is forecast to increase.
-Changes include widening from four to six lanes, replacing pavement and bridges, and upgrading interchanges.
+This segment has four lanes and forms a bottleneck between the six through lanes at both ends, causing traffic congestion, which is forecast to increase.
+Changes include widening from four to six lanes (three in each direction), replace pavement and bridges, and upgrades to interchanges.

-Built in the 1960s, it is also oldest section of I-440 and is in need of rehabilitation.
+Built in the 1960s, it is also the oldest section of I-440 and needs rehabilitation.
 The roadway and interchanges have substandard design elements, such as poor sight lines, narrow shoulders and medians, and short acceleration and deceleration lanes.

 The widening of I-440 will coincide with lowering the grade of Blue Ridge Road and constructing new bridges for Hillsborough Street (N.C.
-54), Norfolk Southern Railway/North Carolina Railroad/CSX Transportation, and Beryl Road to reduce congestion and train-related conflicts with vehicles and pedestrians.
-A new connector road will link Blue Ridge and Hillsborough.
+54), Norfolk Southern Railway/North Carolina Railroad/CSX Transportation, and Beryl Road to reduce traffic congestion and train-related conflicts with vehicles and pedestrians.
+A new connector road will link Blue Ridge Road and Hillsborough Street.

 This project is listed as U-2719 and U-4437 in the